 - a.
 Ensuring the Diversity Policy is regularly reviewed and updated. - b.
 Assigning management responsibility for the Diversity Policy and its administration. - c.
 Designing occupational and professional recruitment and development practices that implement the policy objectives.
 Our recruitment practices and procedures were improved during the Reporting Period with a single candidate platform, improving inclusive advertising strategies. - d.
-Designing and implementing employee experience strategies to engage with employees to improve offerings and initiatives and support services. - 1.30.
+Designing and implementing employee experience strategies to engage with employees to improve offerings and initiatives and support services. - 1.29.
+Qube is continually targeting initiatives to: - a. improve and strengthen our employer brand to become an employer of choice. - b. attract and retain well qualified and skilled employees, senior management and Board members from a deep pool of talent. - c. eliminate artificial, unfair and inappropriate barriers to workplace participation and facilitating equal employment opportunities based on merit and performance. - take action against inappropriate workplace behaviours including discrimination and harassment. - e. create an inclusive workplace culture, recognising that people are different and valuing those differences. - 1.30.
 These strategies and initiatives are implemented at all levels of the organisation, as follows: